 there.
 The book became my companion for a long period.
 In my films I always like to proceed from a literary basis.
 After my

-Kafka film, Tell Me on Tuesday, the idea of reworking Farewell from the Parents as a film came to me quite spontaneously.
+Kafka film, Tell Me on Tuesday, the idea of reworking Leavetaking as a film came to me quite spontaneously.

 Why is literature so closely coupled with film in your artistic work?